 Banff: it is a small town in Alberta, in the Canadian Rockies.
 There is only one other town, near neighbour Lake Louise, which is at a higher elevation in the province.

-Often, as a gateway to the parks and places nearby, the town becomes a crossroads for tourists, backpackers, seasonal worker, skiers, hikers; at times it can be heaving with people.
+Often, as a gateway to the parks and places nearby, the town of Banff becomes a crossroads for tourists, backpackers, seasonal workers, skiers, hikers; at times it can be heaving with people.

-The last time I was in in the town a few years back, I was fortunate to be around during a quiet time in the region.
-Late spring and mid autumn are often times for that; recently all seasons have been quieter than before.
+The last time I was in the town a few years back, I was fortunate to be around during a quiet time in the region.
+Late spring and mid-autumn are often times for that; recently all seasons have been quieter than before.

-It is a year around town, however, with year around residents.
+It is a year-round town, however, with year-round residents.
 It’s also not far from the Trans Canada Highway, so people do stop by for the day, or pass through for an hour or two.

 As is true in many places just now, some restaurants are open only for take out.
 Grocer and service businesses are open, many with reduced hours.